Renewing the Urban Forest: Tree Selection & Replacement

 - Surroundings: Available growspace, parkway size, builing and setback conditions, location of utilities, amount of pedestrian an vehicular activity that exists or is anticipated

-- Aesthtics: Scale, form, foliage color and texture
+- Aesthetics: Scale, form, foliage color and texture

 - Biodiversity: Concentration of species in surrounding area

 Biodiversity is key to a healthy urban forest.
 Those forests comprised of a few dominant species are more vulnerable to insect infestation or a disease epidemic, either of which could have severe impact to the tree population.
-Widespread tree failure could negatively impact air quality, reduction in stormwater runoff, carbon sequestration, shading and irrigation needs, urban wildlife and aesthetics.
+Widespread tree failure could negatively impact air quality, reduction in storm water runoff, carbon sequestration, shading and irrigation needs, urban wildlife and aesthetics.
 In addition to species diversity, the age of trees within each species should be varied.
-Santa Monica's goal is to acheive an Urban Forest where no one species of tree dominates the forest and each species constitutes no more than 10% of the total forest.
+Santa Monica's goal is to achieve an Urban Forest where no one species of tree dominates the forest and each species constitutes no more than 5% of the total forest.

 Preserving and enhancing important view corridors, as well as annual maintenance costs, are also considered in street tree selection.
 Where practical, trees with large canopies will be recommended.
 When site conditions require trees with a smaller growth habit, the smaller sized canopies will be offset by increasing the quantities of trees planted in those areas.